 - Create a profile and save it.

 Both will spoof the HTTP headers sent by the browser to the server.
 These will last only the Opera Dragonfly session time.
-In a future version, we might give the possibility to add more profiles.
+The list of preset profiles emulate the most common browsers.

 If a preset profile is not used, headers will be added or overrided.
 When adding for example